glasswall-sre/victoria_rebuilder/README.md

-# destroyer
+# Victoria Rebuilder

-Allows the creation and DESTRUCTION of SAAS environments.
+Allows the user to run a configured set of Azure DevOps release pipelines.

 ## Usage